lhelwerd/gpg-exchange/README.md

 `./configure` and `sudo make install` or by `sed -i 's/gpgconf --kill all/gpgconf --kill gpg-agent scdaemon/' tests/gpg/Makefile tests/gpgsm/Makefile lang/python/tests/Makefile lang/qt/tests/Makefile` when the compilation fails.

+For GnuPG 2.1, you may need to add `allow-loopback-pinentry` to `$HOME/.gnupg/gpg-agent.conf` in order to use passphrase callbacks.
+This is no longer required in GnuPG 2.2.
+Key generation must provide a passphrase in GnuPG 2.2+.

 ## Installation